 - You must be able to document financial need.

 - You must be admitted and enrolled full-time or part-time in a degree program at a University of Minnesota system campus.

-- You must be undocumented, have or had status under the Deferred Action for Childhood Arrivals program; had Temporary Protected Status that was terminated.
+- You must be undocumented, have or had status under the Deferred Action for Childhood Arrivals program; or have Temporary Protected Status.
 Consideration will be given in some cases to those who face a gap in immigration status that affects their work authorization.

 - You may be an undergraduate, graduate or professional student.

 - You can receive one grant per academic year.
 We will consider a second application during a later semester if you can demonstrate need and funds are available.